revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 - **O**bject **O**riented **P**rogramming is a programming paradigm/model which revolves around the concept of **Objects**.
 - Objects can be considered as real-world instances of entities like class, that have **characteristics** and **behaviors**

-**For example**, if we consider a car, then based on the OOPs model:
+**For example,**, if we consider a car, then based on the OOPs model:

 - Class: A specific car model, such as Audi A4, BMW I8, Maruti Suzuki Vitara Brezza, etc.
 - Object: A specific car of any model, like the car you own
 - Characteristics: What is the color of your car?
-What is the model of your car? etc
+What is the model of your car? etc.
 - Behavior: How to start the car?
 How to change the gear of the car? etc.

-Characteristics are also known as data, attributes, or properties, and Behaviours are also known as the functions, procedures or methods, in the programming language.
+Characteristics are also known as data, attributes, or properties, and Behaviors are also known as the functions, procedures, or methods, in the programming language.

 </blockquote>
 </details>

 ---

-3. What are the pillars of OOP?
+3. What are the pillars of OOPs?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)